 The question of women and EMF health effects has several aspects — each of them important to consider.
 The fact is that while radiation from mobile and wireless devices effects all living things, women have specific concerns.

-Our free e-book delves into three main matters when it comes to women and EMF: fertility, pregnancy, and bras.
+Our free e-book about how EMF affects you includes an entire section on EMF and women.
+In particular, it covers three main matters when it comes to women and EMF: fertility, pregnancy, and bras.
 It’s worth understanding the risks, the latest research, and the measures you can take to protect your health.

 Women, EMF and Fertility